Ejay02/eCommerce-FE/README.md

 # BuyZone ~ Frontend

 Welcome to the BuyZone front-end project!
-This project is an online marketplace interface built with Vue.js, featuring a product catalog and other essential e-commerce functionalities.
+This project is an online marketplace interface built with Vue.js, featuring a product catalog and other essential e-commerce functionalities..

 ## Overview